No Products in the Cart

 Having a bedtime routine consisting of relaxing activities can give your body cues as to its sleep time and prepare your mind for the onset of sleep.
 Your bedtime routine can include any activities that you find relaxing.
 Some activities that can help you wind down are:

-If you have trouble falling asleep regularly, sleep journaling might help you.
-A sleep journal consists of all your records of what you do before bedtime, how long it took you to sleep, whether you woke up at night, what you did after waking up, and so on.
+If you have trouble falling asleep regularly, sleep journaling might help.
+A sleep journal consists of all your records of what you do before bedtime, how long it takes you to sleep, whether you wake up at night, what you do after waking up, and so on.
 This record can help you see patterns in your sleep habits and figure out what’s throwing off your sleep.

 If you have sleepless nights regularly and none of the above-mentioned tips seem to help you, it might be time to see a sleep specialist.
 It can be very frustrating to be tired yet unable to sleep.
 Seeing a sleep specialist or a sleep medicine specialist can help you know about your issues in detail and help solve them, be it through interventions or medications.